 Thread the Needle

 A great exercise to stretch around the shoulders, perfect for when you've been carrying a baby around all day.

 - Starting on all fours, hands directly under your shoulders, knees and your hips.

 - Start with your right arm, reaching it long and taking it up to the sky.
 Hold it here, to feel a great stretch across the chest, then thread this arm under the left arm, back of the hand to the floor, reaching the arm as far away as you can.
 Again hold this stretch with your shoulder resting on the floor.

 - Then flow freely from each movement to the other in time with your breath, breathing in as you reach up, and out as you thread the needle.

 Shoulders and Chest Stretches

 Another stretch great for new moms who are likely to get tight chests and shoulders.

-For the chest stretch, take the hands behind your body and clasp them.
-Think about your shoulders moving down away from your ears, and without letting your back arch (tuck your tailbone) reach the hands back and down.
-You can take this stretch a little further by standing up with your legs wide and folding forward, letting your head come towards the floor and pulling the clasped hands away from your back to create an even deeper stretch.
+- For the chest stretch, take the hands behind your body and clasp them.
+Think about your shoulders moving down away from your ears without letting your back arch (tuck your tailbone) reach the hands back and down.
+You can take this stretch a little further by standing up with your legs wide and folding forward, letting your head come towards the floor, and pulling the clasped hands away from your back to create an even deeper stretch.